-Cloud video surveillance is an option many may not have considered yet, because they believe cloud to be outside their scope.
-But because cloud offers secure, mobile access to your video surveillance systems that you don’t have to maintain, it’s something to consider.
+Cloud video surveillance is an option many may not have considered because they believe cloud to be outside their scope.
+But because cloud offers secure, mobile access to video surveillance systems that don’t have to be maintained, it’s something to consider.

 Secure Mobile Video Surveillance

 The most exciting advantage to cloud video surveillance is the ability to monitor your business remotely via a web browser or mobile application.

 No more having to physically visit the location to check on an alarm or VPN into a network from home.
 Camera footage is at your fingertips with live-streaming security systems.